Positron00/WebAgent/backend/README.md

 This is the Python-based microservice backend for the WebAgent platform.
 It uses LangGraph to orchestrate a multi-agent system for research, analysis, and report generation.

-**Version: 2.4.2** - Architecture refinements with robust error handling in integration tests, improved API contracts, and comprehensive documentation for all system components.
+**Version: 2.4.3** - Enhanced reliability with improved error handling, client-safe configuration, and comprehensive observability for better system monitoring and maintenance.

 ## Key Features